 – ULInformationTransfer

-The ULInformationTransfer message is used for the uplink transfer of NAS or non-3GPP dedicated information.
+The ULInformationTransfer message is used for the uplink transfer of NAS, non-3GPP dedicated information, or F1-C related information from IAB-DU to IAB Donor-CU via IAB-MT in RRC_CONNECTED.

 Signalling radio bearer: SRB2 or SRB1(only if SRB2 not established yet).
 If SRB2 is suspended, the UE does not send this message until SRB2 is resumed